JimmyVanHout/otf_data/README.md

 # OTF Data

+> **Notice:** This repository has been archived and will no longer be maintained.
+The [repository](https://github.com/JimmyVanHout/ot_fitness_data) for the associated site, [OTFitnessData.com](https://www.otfitnessdata.com), will also no longer be maintained, and the site will no longer be hosted.

 Create a CSV file from OrangeTheory Fitness workout summary emails using a browser-based UI.
 Optionally, after running the program, upload the file to [OTFitnessData.com](https://www.otfitnessdata.com).

 ## Installation